 “Her philosophy changed into that she felt like she had enough skills to do this stuff, but she believed talent wasn’t the whole thing,” Back said.
 “You ought to put the paintings in it, and he or she found out that writing was work — steady work and tough paintings.”

-In addition to her husband and daughter Michele, McKay is survived via daughter Katie Back, stepdaughter Rebecca McKay, sons Tom Franta and Joel Back, ex-husband Bill Back, brother Robert Trazig, six grandchildren, and one brilliant-grandchild.
+In addition to her husband and daughter Michele, McKay is survived via daughter Katie Back, stepdaughter Rebecca McKay, sons Tom Franta and Joel Back, ex-husband Bill Back, brother Robert Trazig, six grandchildren, and one brilliant grandchild.
 Services are scheduled for Nov.
 9 at Becketwood Cooperative, 4300 W. River Parkway, Minneapolis.